2019 World Athletics Championships – Men's high jump: Summary

-When Qatari officials put together the bid to host these championships, Doha born Mutaz Essa Barshim was a 23 year old already with a World Junior Championship, Olympic bronze and World Championship silver to his name.
-Qatari officials could see the potential.
-This was the day they were waiting for, when a now 28 year old was jumping at home.
-Now there was a bonus, he was defending champion.
+When Qatari officials put together the bid to host these championships, Doha born Mutaz Essa Barshim was a 23 year old with a World Junior Championship, Olympic bronze and World Championship silver medal.
+In addition, he was defending champion.

 The finals pared down to 7 over 2.30m.
 At 2.33m, Mikhail Akimenko got over on his first attempt to maintain a clean round and Maksim Nedasekau also was over on his first attempt.
 Shudder, Barshim, who had a clean series going so far, missed along with five others (veteran Gianmarco Tamberi saved attempts after missing 2.30m once).
 On the second attempt, everyone missed again.
 Tamberi eliminated, that trend started the third round of attempts as Luis Zayas and Michael Mason missed and were eliminated.
 Then it was Barshim's last attempt.
 He got over it and sighs of relief could be heard all over Qatar.
 Next up, Brandon Starc missed, then Ilya Ivanyuk also made it to leave four over 2.33m, with Akimenko holding the advantage.